wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

 <a target="_blank" href="https://docs.aws.amazon.com/quicksight/latest/user/welcome.html">DOCS</a>
 Amazon QuickSight</a> is an AWS-managed SaaS interactive visual dashboard for displaying results from BI (Business Intelligence) <strong>ad hoc queries</strong>, not canned highly-formatted reports.

-For an additional monthly cost, rather than using a direct SQL query, data can be imported into a dataset that uses SPICE (Super-fast, Parallel, In-memory Calculation Engine) allocated for use by all users within each region to rapidly perform advanced calculations and serve data.
+For an additional monthly cost, rather than using a direct SQL query, data can be optionally be imported into a dataset that uses SPICE (Super-fast, Parallel, In-memory Calculation Engine) allocated for use by all users within each region to rapidly perform advanced calculations and serve data.
 Internally, SPICE uses a combination of columnar storage in-memory.

 QuickSight enable decision-makers to explore and interpret data from a variety of sources.